Parallel matching-based AMG preconditioners for elliptic equations discretized by IgA: Conclusions and future developments

 In addition, we plan to extend GPU support in \texttt{PSCToolkit} through the integration of \texttt{OpenACC}, a directive-based programming model that enables the acceleration of existing codes on heterogeneous architectures, most notably GPUs, through simple compiler annotations.
 Unlike low-level programming models such as CUDA, OpenACC allows developers to introduce parallelism incrementally while maintaining a unified code base that remains portable across CPUs and different GPU vendors, thereby extending support to AMD GPUs, which are increasingly widespread in TOP500 systems\footnote{See the sublist generator at \href{https://top500.org/statistics/list/}{top500.org/statistics/list/}.
 In the November~2025 ranking, NVIDIA hardware accounts for 43.8\% of the system share, compared to AMD's 5.8\%.
 In terms of performance share, AMD holds 37.8\%, while NVIDIA is at 51.3\%.}.
 Incorporating OpenACC will further enhance the portability and usability of \texttt{PSCToolkit}, enabling a broader range of users to benefit from GPU acceleration with minimal code modifications.

 \begin{acknowledgement} FD acknowledges the MUR Excellence Department Project awarded to the Department of Mathematics, University of Pisa, CUP I57G22000700001.
 All authors are members of INdAM-GNCS.
-This work was partially supported by: Spoke 1 ``FutureHPC \& BigData'' and Spoke 6 ``Multiscale Modelling \& Engineering Applications'' of the Italian Research Center on High-Performance Computing, Big Data and Quantum Computing (ICSC) funded by MUR Missione 4 Componente 2 Investimento 1.4: Potenziamento strutture di ricerca e creazione di ``campioni nazionali di R\&S (M4C2-19)'' - Next Generation EU (NGEU); and by the INdAM-GNCS Project CUP E53C24001950001. \end{acknowledgement} \ethics{Competing Interests}{The authors have no conflicts of interest to declare that are relevant to the content of this chapter.}
+This work was partially supported by: Spoke 1 ``FutureHPC \& BigData'' and Spoke 6 ``Multiscale Modelling \& Engineering Applications'' of the Italian Research Center on High-Performance Computing, Big Data and Quantum Computing (ICSC) funded by MUR Missione 4 Componente 2 Investimento 1.4: Potenziamento strutture di ricerca e creazione di ``campioni nazionali di R\&S (M4C2-19)'' - Next Generation EU (NGEU); and by the INdAM-GNCS Project CUP E53C24001950001.

+We thank the two referees for their valuable comments and suggestions, which have greatly improved the presentation of this work. \end{acknowledgement} \ethics{Competing Interests}{The authors have no conflicts of interest to declare that are relevant to the content of this chapter.}